PCRinus/dreamlabs-challange/README.md

 - E2E tests could be added to test the API endpoints, using [testcontainers](https://node.testcontainers.org/modules/postgresql/) for example
 - We could have used the [CQRS module](https://docs.nestjs.com/recipes/cqrs) to split our `invoice` resolver into commands and queries, but it seemed overkill for this exercise
 - Caching could have been an option to improve the performance of the application.
 We could have used a [Redis](https://docs.nestjs.com/recipes/caching) container, that would be used to set and retrieve the invoices from the cache, using a sensible TTL
+- The Docker images could be optimized, by either using smaller base images or by being more careful with what we include/copy in the image